 Here in America, FEMA failed the Gulf Coast states because of bureaucratic incompetence, leaving every body to wonder: Whose in charge?
 Whose on first base?
 Whose on second base?
 I can answer those questions with confidence: No one.
 The in-charge people are still lost in left field; befuddled and unable to tell which way is up, one month later.

 Intellectually, I know that Hurricane Katrina did not selectively discriminate, choose to skip over wealthy neighborhoods just to attack communities where less salaried people lived.
 But Mother Nature, in her anger, is noted for going into a tirade resembling a scorned woman, paving a new road to purgatory for anyone who gets in her way.

 New Orleans, unlike the other destroyed states, was all about levees that everyone knew were going to crumble, subsequently releasing flood waters that the Big Easy could not adequately swallow.
 Death and destruction rode piggy back wherever the raging waters rushed.
 I heard the media liken the watery destruction to the flood in the Bible, but I did not hear the media say that God was sending Noah to man an Ark to safety.

-UNDERGROUND RAILROAD IN TEXAS & OTHER STATES
+UNDERGROUND RAILROAD IN TEXAS and OTHER STATES

 As I watched African Americans treading the flood waters in New Orleans, my mind shot back to the past; to a time that I have often read about, and have seen brutally depicted in movies and documentaries.
 In true reality, the media brought the nonstop scenes into our living rooms.
 Some of them did a great job.